Placed in the Support Group for 3 years without a medical

 - ESA support group member get more money because the support component is paid at a higher rate than the work-related activity component;

-- if the government introduce a proposed one year limit on claiming contributory ESA, this will not apply to members of the support group.
+- the one year limit on claiming contributory ESA, does not apply to members of the support group.

 How do you qualify for the employment and support allowance support group?